EricCJoyce/Consensus-Driven-Uncertainty/Pose-Estimators/GDRNPP/README.md

               \--yolox_x_640_ycbv_real_pbr_ycbv_bop_test.json
 ```

 These pre-computed bounding boxes need to be integrated with your system's existing copy of the BOP dataset.
-In may case, the BOP dataset is at `/media/eric/Hoboken/Projects/Uncertainty for 6DoF Pose Est/Datasets/BOP`.
+In may case, the BOP dataset is at `/media/eric/Hoboken/Projects/Consensus_Driven_Uncertainty/Datasets/BOP`.
 It must therefore become:
 ```
-/media/eric/Hoboken/Projects/Uncertainty for 6DoF Pose Est/Datasets/BOP
+/media/eric/Hoboken/Projects/Consensus_Driven_Uncertainty/Datasets/BOP
   |
   +--hb
   |   +--models